 The current Board comprises one independent director, Neil Sheather, and three non-independent directors, Campbell Neal, Hollie Wight and George Boubouras.
 The Board, however, is supported by an independent compliance committee (Compliance Committee) who has expertise in compliance and risk in a range of financial services sectors.
 This committee oversees the compliance plans of the funds and governance procedures of the Responsible Entity.
-The Responsible Entity also has a risk committee and is looking to implement a trustee advisory committee to support the Board and assist in ongoing decision making.
+The Responsible Entity also has a risk management committee.
 The Compliance Committee provides copies of the minutes of its meetings to the Board.